garimasingh128/Hacktoberfest2020-MovieDo/README.md

 + Complete separation of data & code.
 + View it [live](https://moviedo.netlify.app)

-## Contributing to Hacktoberfest 2020 👨🏼‍💻
+## Contribute hactober 2020 to grab a swag tshirt 👨🏼‍💻
  <img src="hacktober.png" />
  Open source is changing the world - one pull request at a time.
 🧑🏼‍🚀 Hacktoberfest encourages participation in the open source community, which grows bigger every year.
 Complete the 2020 challenge and earn a limited edition T-shirt.